Kindergarten Program

 “Most children at age five are at a very different development stage from children at age six.
 The Montessori primary (age 3 to 6) program is elegantly designed to play to the reality of their stage of development.” – Tim Seldin, Chair of the International Montessori Foundation

-We offer our kindergarten program at all 7 Step By Step Locations: Chaska, Corcoran, Edina (Southdale), Maple Grove, Plymouth, St. Anthony, and Wayzata.
+We offer our kindergarten program at 7 Step By Step Locations: Chaska, Corcoran, Edina (Southdale), Maple Grove, Plymouth, St. Anthony, and Wayzata.
 Call us today or fill out this form to schedule your tour!

 Why Montessori for the Kindergarten Year?

-It’s a question that many Montessori parents of four year olds ask themselves at this time of year.
+It’s a question that many Montessori parents of four-year-olds ask themselves at this time of year.
 It’s a fair question, and it deserves careful consideration.
 Every family’s circumstances are different, and it all comes down to a question of priorities, not necessarily financial.
-Every Montessori administrator can cite examples of how families of modest means go to extra-ordinary lengths to keep their children in Montessori.
+Every Montessori administrator can cite examples of how families of modest means go to extraordinary lengths to keep their children in Montessori.
 Here are a few answers to some of the questions parents often ask about Montessori for their kindergarten child.